- work +44 (0)1224 437372

 Investigating the role of γ-synuclein in adipocyte function:

-We recently showed that the loss of γ-synuclein can protect against the development of obesity following high fat diet feeding (Millership et al., PNAS 2012).
+We previously showed that the loss of γ-synuclein can protect against the development of obesity following high fat diet feeding (Millership et al., PNAS 2012).
 This was associated with increased energy expenditure, probably linked to activation of a distinct type of fat tissue called brown adipose tissue (BAT).
 BAT differs from majority of lipid storing adipose tissue in the body which is referred to as white adipose tissue (WAT) as BAT tends to ‘burn’ rather than store fat using lipids as a fuel source.
 There is a great deal of interest in activating BAT to burn lipids in this way to reduce fat mass and treat obesity.
 At a molecular level we identified a novel role for γ-synuclein altering adipocyte lipolysis, the process via which the lipid droplet is broken down so that lipid can be released from the fat cell.
 This may be mechanistically linked to increased energy expenditure with increased breakdown of the lipid droplets in WAT adipocytes feeding substrates to the activated BAT adipocytes where they are burnt and the energy dissipated as heat.